Intelligence quotient: Flynn effect

 Since the early 20th century, raw scores on IQ tests have increased in most parts of the world.
 When a new version of an IQ test is normed, the standard scoring is set so performance at the population median results in a score of IQ 100.
 The phenomenon of rising raw score performance means if test-takers are scored by a constant standard scoring rule, IQ test scores have been rising at an average rate of around three IQ points per decade.
 This phenomenon was named the Flynn effect in the book The Bell Curve after James R. Flynn, the author who did the most to bring this phenomenon to the attention of psychologists.

 Researchers have been exploring the issue of whether the Flynn effect is equally strong on performance of all kinds of IQ test items, whether the effect may have ended in some developed nations, whether there are social subgroup differences in the effect, and what possible causes of the effect might be.
 A 2011 textbook, IQ and Human Intelligence, by N. J. Mackintosh, noted the Flynn effect demolishes the fears that IQ would be decreased.
 He also asks whether it represents a real increase in intelligence beyond IQ scores.
 A 2011 psychology textbook, lead authored by Harvard Psychologist Professor Daniel Schacter, noted that humans' inherited intelligence could be going down while acquired intelligence goes up.

-Research has revealed that the Flynn effect has slowed or reversed course in several Western countries beginning in the late 20th century.
+Research has suggested that the Flynn effect has slowed or reversed course in some Western countries beginning in the late 20th century.
 The phenomenon has been termed the negative Flynn effect.
-A study of Norwegian military conscripts' test records found that IQ scores have been falling for generations born after the year 1975, and that the underlying nature of both initial increasing and subsequent falling trends appears to be environmental rather than genetic.
+A study of Norwegian military conscripts' test records found that IQ scores have been falling for generations born after the year 1975, and that the underlying cause of both initial increasing and subsequent falling trends appears to be environmental rather than genetic.